drpaneas/goguard/README.md

 ## How it works

-* You provide GoGuard with a valid CVE (e.g. CVE-2021-4238) and a GitHub repository of a Go project (e.g. <https://github.com/user/repo>).
+* You provide GoGuard with a valid CVE (e.g. CVE-2021-4238) and a GitHub repository of a Go project (e.g. `<https://github.com/user/repo>`).
 * GoGuard checks [NVD] (*National Vulnerability Database*) to see if the provided CVE exists.
 * If the CVE exists, GoGuard visits the [OSVDB] (*Open Source Vulnerability Database*) to find a mapping between the provided CVE and a Go vulnerability.
 * Using the information from the [OSVDB], GoGuard fetches the package name and the fixed version related to the Go vulnerability via the [Go Vulnerability Database].
-* Finally, GoGuard visits the GitHub repository and looks at the `go.sum` file.
-It searches for the package related to the Go vulnerability and compares the version found in the go.sum file with the fixed version reported by the [OSVDB].
+* Finally, GoGuard visits the GitHub repository and looks at the `go.mod` file.
+It searches for the package related to the Go vulnerability and compares the version found in the `go.mod` file with the fixed version reported by the [OSVDB].
-* If the package version in the `go.sum` file is older than the fixed version reported by the `OSVDB`, GoGuard informs the user that the GitHub repository is indeed vulnerable against the provided CVE.
+* If the package version in the `go.mod` file is older than the fixed version reported by the `OSVDB`, GoGuard informs the user that the GitHub repository is indeed vulnerable against the provided CVE.

 ## Installation